Plastic Bag Ban

 • Perhaps the tip could be, use conpostable waste bin liner bags (see Balingup and Donnybrook shires deal for residents) and also run workshops for bin liners made from newspaper in origami style.
 Let's ban plastic bag.
 We want Albany to do this!

-Lara Norman asked about 7 years ago
+Lara Norman asked almost 8 years ago

 Hello Lara